 “The Robo Ranking has a new Best Overall Robo Advisor, as SigFig has taken the top spot from Fidelity Go.
 SigFig won because of its record of strong performance, low fees, and access to advisors at lower asset levels than many other providers.
 Over the 2.5-year analysis period used for this Ranking, SigFig had the best performance relative to its Normalized Benchmark and the best risk-adjusted performance measured by the Sharpe ratio.
 Its resulting performance score drove it to the top of the Ranking.

 However, SigFig has many attractive features beyond performance.
 With a $2,000 account minimum and a $10,000 minimum for access to live advisors, SigFig is widely accessible to new investors and can provide live advice at a low minimum with an affordable fee.
 SigFig only charges 0.25% annually and there is no management fee on the first $10,000 invested.

 But even at its lower tier, SigFig offers customers strong digital tools.
 Its built-in retirement planner allows users to adjust retirement and investing variables, such as where a user will retire, standard of living in retirement, risk profile of the user’s investment strategy, life expectancy, and more.
 SigFig also offers several unique features.
 Users can link external brokerage accounts and SigFig will analyze the portfolio and flag issues, such as high fees and improper diversification across and within asset types.”

 Aaron Gubin, head of product and operations at SigFig, said “It is wonderful to get this kind of recognition for the hard work that all of us here at SigFig have put in.
 Our constant efforts to improve our offering definitely pays off in receiving these awards, but more importantly, in helping create a better financial future for our clients.
 On behalf of the team, I couldn’t be more proud of this achievement.”

-US News and World Report also covered this achievement, writing in September:
+US News and World Report also covered this achievement, writing: